iblamecloud/Network-Scanner/README.md

 # Network-Scanner
 This Python network scanner uses ARP requests to identify devices on a local network.
 It sends requests across a specified IP range and returns a list of active devices with their IP addresses, MAC addresses, and associated manufacturers, retrieved through an external API.

-# Network Scanner with MAC Vendor Lookup

-This Python script scans a specified IP range in a local network and retrieves the associated MAC addresses and their corresponding vendors.
-The results are displayed in a user-friendly format, showing each device's IP address, MAC address, and vendor name.

 ## Features:
 - Scans an IP range using ARP requests.
 - Retrieves MAC address vendors using the MacVendors API.